RNAX0N/simple-systemd-services/README.md

 ~/.config/systemd/user/

 updates-notification.service
+~/.config/systemd/user/update-notify.service

 updates-notification.timer
+~/.config/systemd/user/update-notify.timer

 3. Activation
 Run these commands as your standard user (do not use sudo):

-Bash

-Reload daemon to recognize new files systemctl --user daemon-reload
+Reload daemon to recognize new files
+$ systemctl --user daemon-reload

 Enable and start the timer
-systemctl --user enable --now update-notify.timer
+$ systemctl --user enable --now update-notify.timer

 4. Verification
 You can force a test run immediately with:

-Bash

-systemctl --user start update-notify.service
+$ systemctl --user start update-notify.service

 How it Works
 User Scope: These run under your user session (systemctl --user), ensuring notifications appear on your specific display.